Define your naming convention

 Location The region or cloud provider where the resource is deployed.
 Examples: westus, eastus2, westeu, usva, ustx

-VM role Identifier for the purpose of the VM.
+VM role Identifier of the purpose of the VM.
 Examples: db (database), ws (web server), ps (print server)

-Instance The instance count for a specific resource to identify more than one resource that has the same naming convention.
+Instance The instance count for a specific resource, to differentiate it from other resources that have the same naming convention and naming components.
 Examples, 01, 001

 Note